hussainhsn/Discord-Meme-Maker-Bot/README.md

-# Meme Generato App for Discord
+# Meme Generator App for Discord

 This in implementation of a Discord bot that generated memes with custom text through discord chat in an intuiative and fast fashion.